abdfaizaan/mslearn-openai/Instructions/Labs/02-natural-language-azure-openai.md

 In this lab, you will complete the following tasks:

-- Task 1: Provision an Azure OpenAI resource
+- Task 1: Review the Azure OpenAI resource provisioned earlier.
 - Task 2: Set up an application in Cloud Shell
 - Task 3: Configure your application
 - Task 4: Test your application

-## Task 1: Provision an Azure OpenAI resource
+## Task 1: Review the Azure OpenAI resource provisioned earlier.

 In this task, you will review the provisioned Azure OpenAI resource within your Azure subscription.
 This step is essential to access OpenAI models and retrieve the endpoint and API key required to authenticate your application.